wardley-maps-community/awesome-wardley-maps/README.md

 - [Plotting a path to a greener web with Wardley mapping](https://www.thegreenwebfoundation.org/news/plotting-a-path-to-a-greener-web-with-wardley-mapping/) - The Green Web Foundation.
 Mar 20, 2019.
 - [UN Global Platform - Handbook on Information Technology Strategy](https://marketplace.officialstatistics.org/un-global-platform-handbook-on-information-technology-strategy) - Covers the development of your IT strategy using Wardley Maps to predict the future, understand which methodologies are best suited to developing and delivery information management systems.
 Download the [Wardley map source files](https://marketplace.officialstatistics.org/template-wardley-maps) used to create the Handbook on IT Strategy.
 Mar 13, 2019.
 - [UN Privacy Preserving Techniques Handbook](https://marketplace.officialstatistics.org/privacy-preserving-techniques-handbook) - Two use cases: giving NSOs access to new sources of (sensitive) Big Data; and enabling Big Data Collaborations Across Multiple NSO.
 Download [Wardley maps slide deck](https://docs.google.com/presentation/d/1hIcTcwp7SEnh3SEfRCiJ7SDPZGeFRWLhzHYDDkSfKTc).
 Mar 12, 2019.
+- [The Art of Strategy](https://erik-schon.medium.com/the-art-of-strategy-811c00a96fad) - A curated atlas of Wardley mapping examples.
+Mar 6, 2019 - Present.
 - [Burja Mapping](https://medium.com/@tasshin/why-map-power-e97969527d57) - Combines Samo Burja's Empire Theory with a form of mapping similar to that pioneered by Simon Wardley.
 Jan 2, 2019.
 - [Research heresies](https://www.myddelton.co.uk/blog/research-heresies) - Three ways to think about user needs and user research and how Wardley maps can help us think about where to do user research.
 Nov 2, 2018.
 - [What is an expert?](https://swardley.medium.com/what-is-an-expert-886274b2c1aa) - Oct 31, 2018.